sudanchapagain/zide/README.md

 </p>

 #### `tall`
-The `tall` layout takes advantage of tall screens or windows and layouts the panes out horizontally, with the picker occupying the top of the layout in a narrow view, and the editor below.
+The `tall` layout takes advantage of tall screens or windows and lays the panes out horizontally, with the picker occupying the top of the layout in a narrow view, and the editor below.
 Due to zide's new-found config switching, if you use `yazi` or `lf` as your file picker, this layout will automatically switch to a 3-pane view.

 <p align="center">
   <img alt="Tall layout" src="https://github.com/user-attachments/assets/9070f41b-a283-4530-a091-12b9ed255d52" width="85%" />